 Developing Country Eye Researcher Travel Fellowships (DCERF) mentors serve as Annual Meeting mentors for visiting researchers from developing countries attending their first Annual Meeting.
 Mentors are expected to help their mentee plan their time at the meeting and make introductions to other researchers with similar interests who could be helpful to them in their work.
 DCERF mentorship requirements and inquiry.

 Women’s Leadership Development Program (LDP) mentors must have ARVO leadership and prior mentoring experience and commit to a year of mentoring an early- to mid-career investigator looking to advance her career and ARVO leadership.
 Applications are open for approximately one month each fall for the following year’s program.
 LDP information and mentor application form.

 Global Mentorship Program (GMP) mentors commit six months to mentor a members-in-training or early career investigator experiencing a career transition and looking for professional (non-science) guidance.
 GMP information and mentor application form.

 Short-term volunteer opportunities at ARVO Annual Meeting

 ARVO welcomes member engagement in several short-term service opportunities onsite at the ARVO Annual Meeting.
 Timeframes range from 2 to 4 hours (2 hours minimum).
 Please be mindful of the expectations, including any specific service dates and times associated with each opportunity, before choosing those for which you are well suited.
 ARVO will do its best to match volunteers with capacity.
-Expressions of interest received by March 16 will be considered for service at the 2018 ARVO Annual Meeting.
-Short-term Annual Meeting volunteer interest form will be available soon.
+Expressions of interest received by mid March will be considered for service at the 2019 ARVO Annual Meeting.
+The short-term Annual Meeting volunteer interest form will be available soon.
 Typical opportunities include: